 North Carolina State University

 Dr. Lee-Ann Jaykus is a William Neal Reynolds Distinguished Professor in the Department of Food, Bioprocessing, and Nutrition Sciences at North Carolina State University.
-Dr. Jaykus works in the area of microbiological food safety, with specific expertise in food virology and microbial risk assessment.
+Her current re-search efforts are varied and focus on (1) food virology; (2) development of molecular methods for foodborne pathogen detection; (3) application of quantitative risk assessment in food safety; and (4) understanding the ecology of pathogens in foods.
 She is currently serving as the scientific director of the USDA-NIFA Food Virology Collaborative.
-Also called NoroCORE, the Collaborative is a large consortium of scientists and stakeholders working collectively to reduce the burden of foodborne illness associated with viruses.
-Her professional activities have included membership on the National Advisory Committee on Microbiological Criteria for Foods; participation in several National Academies food safety activities; and on the executive board of the International Association for Food Protection (IAFP), for which she served as president in 2010-2011.
-She has taught food microbiology/safety on the undergraduate and graduate levels, has mentored over 40 graduate students and 15 post-doctoral research associates, and authored or co-authored over 170 publications.
-Dr. Jaykus received a B.S. degree in Food Science and M.S. in Animal Science (Food Microbiology) from Purdue University.
+Also called NoroCORE, the Collabora-tive is a large consortium of scientists and stakeholders working collectively to reduce the burden of foodborne illness associated with viruses.
+Her professional activities have included membership on the National Advisory Committee on Microbiological Criteria for Foods; participation in several National Academies consensus studies and as a member of the Food and Nutrition Board and the Food Forum; and on the executive board of the International Association for Food Protection (IAFP), for which she served as president in 2010-2011.
+She has taught food microbiology/safety on the undergraduate and graduate levels, has mentored more than 40 graduate students and 15 post-doctoral research associates, and authored or co-authored more than 170 publications.
+Dr. Jaykus received a B.S. degree in Food Science and an M.S. in Animal Science (Food Microbiology) from Purdue University.
 Her Ph.D. is from the University of North Carolina-Chapel Hill School of Public Health.